skitband/referral_builder/README.md

 The build files will be generated in the `dist` folder.
 You can serve them using any static file server.

 ---

+### Other Questions

+1. What is redux middleware and what is the middleware you have used in your past projects?
+Explain how you have used them.

+- Redux middleware extends the capabilities of the Redux store by providing a mechanism to intercept and modify actions before they reach the reducers.
+Essentially, it acts as an intermediary between your action creators and the reducers, allowing you to perform side effects:

+- Asynchronous operations: Making API calls, fetching data, interacting with external services.
+- Logging: Tracking actions dispatched and received by the store for debugging and monitoring.
+- Authentication: Implementing authentication checks before allowing certain actions to proceed and routing.
+- Error handling: Centralized error handling and reporting.

+## Middleware Used in Past Projects

+- Redux Thunk: This is a widely used middleware that allows you to dispatch functions instead of plain objects as actions.
+These functions can then perform asynchronous operations and dispatch other actions as needed.

+2. What are higher-order components in React?

+- In React, HOC are functions that take a component as input and return a new component.
+HOC are component-based architecture that are instrumental in promoting code reusability.
+This enhances modularity and maintainability of components.

+3. How do you maintain code quality in CI/CD?
+Explain your best practices.

+- Test automation, code analysis and reviews, continuous monitoring and deployment.
+And by continuous improvement.